Abs-AI-Display-projects/.github/README.md

 # Abs.AI App Development Services

-This project is dedicated to displaying sample projects of our team in app development.
+This section is dedicated to displaying sample projects of our team in app development.
 Our App Dev team in Abs.AI is experienced in designing and implementing Android, IOS, web, and desktop apps tailored to your requirements and specifications.
 We use Dart Language and Flutter Frameworks to bring your app to life.
 When you choose Abs.AI as the development company for your app, you get the following:

 ✅ Detailed time plan and schedule for every phase in the app development process.